 Sign And Symptoms Of High Blood Pressure In Children

-Typically, children with prehypertension and stage-1 hypertension do not show any evident signs and symptoms.
+Typically, children with prehypertension and stage-1 hypertension may not show any evident signs and symptoms.
 It is only when a child enters stage-2 hypertension that they may exhibit one or more of the following signs.

 - Frequent headaches